franc0is/simperium-c/readme.md

 * cross-platform support
 * A sane build system

+At some point, this will also support the WebSocket API (but currently it's all HTTP)

 ## Dependencies

 All dependencies are included in the "3rdparty" directory.
 They are: